Technical Consultancy Program

 Offering Your Knowledge & Signing up as a Technical Consultant

-In the fall of 2013, NOFA-NY and Stone Barns will publish and distribute a directory of ten technical consultants (experienced farmers as well as professionals with an understanding of business and legal issues on farms) whom beginning farmers will contact for support.
-The program will be free for any beginning farmer in New York and participating technical consultants will be compensated for their time.
+In the fall of 2013, NOFA-NY and Stone Barns published a directory of technical consultants (experienced farmers as well as professionals with an understanding of business and legal issues on farms) whom beginning farmers can contact for support.
+The program is free for any beginning farmer in New York and participating technical consultants will be compensated for their time.

-The program supports technical consultants by compensating them for their time at an hourly rate of $50, subject to a maximum per beginning farmer.
+The program supports technical consultants by compensating them for their time at an hourly rate of $50.

 Consultants receive an orientation packet, necessary supplies to record contact with beginning farmers, and are required to participate in an orientation via phone or online meeting.